home-assistant/cli/README.md

 - --log-level string   Log level, defaults to Warn
 - --raw-json           Output raw JSON from the API

-all options are also available as `HASSIO_` prefixed environment variables like `HASSIO_LOG_LEVEL`
+all options are also available as `SUPERVISOR_` prefixed environment variables like `SUPERVISOR_LOG_LEVEL`

 #### SubCommand

 Available Commands:

-- addons
+- addons         Install, update, remove and configure Home Assistant add-ons
-- completion    Generates bash completion scripts
-- hardware
-- hassos
+- authentication Authentication for Home Assistant users.
-- core
+- core           Provides control of the Home Assistant Core
+- dns            Get information, update or configure the Home Assistant DNS server
+- hardware       Provides hardware information about your system
+- help           Help about any command
-- host
+- host           Control the host/system that Home Assistant is running on
+- info           Provides a general Home Assistant information overview
-- info
+- os             Operating System specific for updating, info and configuration imports
-- snapshots
+- snapshots      Create, restore and remove snapshot backups
-- supervisor
+- supervisor     Monitor, control and configure the Home Assistant Supervisor

 ## Install